Can you solve the following riddle?

 The Institute also included a 1 day workshop for 19 municipal and regional planners on enhancing and protecting urban wetlands which was held at the Howe Sound Brewery in Squamish on July 11th.
 The workshop’s main objective was informing planners on ways they can incorporate wetland protection into their policies.
 The featured speakers included: Kyle Hawes (Ecoscape Environmental Consultants ltd.) and Greg Sauer (Municipal Planner) from the City of Kelowna, Jack Minard from the Comox Valley Land Trust, and Deborah Carlson from West Coast Environmental Law.
 The main points raised in each of their presentations were later fleshed out during a 2 hour focus group session in the afternoon where the planners came up with identifiable needs, barriers and solutions for achieving successful wetland protection at the municipal and regional level.
 For more information on the workshop for planners, click here!

 To see all the great photos taken during our Sea-to-Sky Wetlands Institute, click here!
+If you would like to a report from this workshop, please click here: WI Report Feb 2013

 This Institute would not have been possible without the financial support of: Habitat Conservation Trust Foundation, Government of British Columbia, Wildlife Habitat Canada, Environment Canada, Shell, and the Canadian Wildlife Federation.